Find Grad Schools

 91 Yearly Graduations

 Clemson University comes in at #17 on our list of the most popular colleges offering master's degrees in parks & rec.
 Each year, around 26,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $14,038 per year, while in-state graduate students, on average, pay $11,220 per year.
+The average in-state tuition for full-time undergraduates is $14,118 per year, while in-state graduate students, on average, pay $10,858 per year.
 During the most recent year for which we have data, 91 people received their master's degree in parks & rec from Clemson.
-Of these students, 40% were women and 27% were members of underrepresented racial-ethnic groups.
-Data shows that Clemson graduates that hold this degree go on to make a median salary of $44,749.
+Around 25% of these students were from an underrepresented racial-ethnic group, and 52% were women.

 #18